-Label Description Packet Counters RADIUS authentication server packet counters.
-There are seven Packet Counters 'receive' and four 'transmit' counters.

-Direction Name RFC4668 Name Description Rx Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
+Label Descr ription RADII US authent ication server packet co ounters.
+There are seven 'receiv ve' and four 'transmit' counters.
+Directio on Name RFC4668 Name Description Rx Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
 Rx Access Rejects radiusAuthClientExtAccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
 Rx Access Challenges radiusAuthClientExtAccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
-Rx Malformed Access Responses radiusAuthClientExtMalformedAccessResponse Authenticator attributes or unknown types are not included as malformed access responses.
+Rx Malformed Access Responses radiusAuthClientExtMalformedAccessRespons The number of malformed RADIUS Access- Response packets received from the server.
+Malformed packets include packets with an es invalid length.
+Bad authenticators or Message Authenticator attributes or unknown types are not included as malformed access responses.
 Rx Bad Authenticators radiusAuthClientExtBadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
-Rx Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+Packet Counters Rx Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
 Rx Packets Dropped radiusAuthClientExtPacketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
 Tx Access Requests radiusAuthClientExtAccessRequests The number of RADIUS Access-Request packets sent to the server.
 This does not include retransmissions.
 Tx Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server.
 Tx Pending Requests radiusAuthClientExtPendingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
-This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
+This variable is incremented when an Access- Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
 Tx Timeouts radiusAuthClientExtTimeouts The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
-A send to a different server is counted as a Request as well as a timeout.
-This s ection conta ains information about the state of the server and the latest i round-trip ti me.
-Name RFC4668 N ame Description Other Info State - Shows the state of the server.
-It Disabled: The selected server is Not Ready: The server is enable running.
-Ready: The server is enabled, IP RADIUS module is ready to accept Dead (X seconds left): Access not reply within the configured time. cakes one of the following values: disabled. d, but IP communication is not yet up and communication is up and running, and the access attempts. attempts were made to this server, but it did leout.
-The server has temporarily been Round- Trip Time radiusAuthClientExtf seconds left before this occurs is a reachable when more than one The time interval (measured in mil Reply/Access-Challenge and the A RoundTripTime authentication server.
-The granula liseconds) between the most recent Access- ccess-Request that matched it from the RADIUS
+A send to a different server is counted as a Request as well as a timeout. state of the server and the latest round-trip time.
+Other Info Name State RFC4668 N Shows the state of the server.
+It Disabled: The selected server Not Ready: The server is enabl running.
+Ready: The server is enabled, I RADIUS module is ready to accep Dead (X seconds left): Acces not reply within the configured tidisabled, but will get re-enabled seconds left before this occurs is ed, but IP communication is not yet up and P communication is up and running, and the st access attempts. s attempts were made to this server, but it did meout.
+The server has temporarily been when the dead-time expires.
+The number of displayed in parentheses.
+This state is only Round- Trip Time radiusAuthClientExtF Reply/Access-Challenge and the RoundTripTime authentication server.
+The granu server is enabled. illiseconds) between the most recent Access- Access-Request that matched it from the RADIUS larity of this measurement is 100 ms. A value of been round-trip communication with the server

-RADIUS Accounting Statistics for Server #1
+RADIUS Accounting Statis stics for Serve r #1

 Receive Packets Transmit Packets

 Responses 0 Requests 0

 Malformed Responses 0 Retransmissions 0

 Bad Authenticators 0 Pending Requests 0

 Unknown Types 0 Timeouts 0

 Packets Dropped 0

-Other Info
+Othe r Info

 IP Address 0.0.0.0:1813

 State Disabled

 Round-Trip Time 0 ms